dplascenciap/FS1000-_petStore/README.md

     - How many products we've sold.
     - What are the most, or least, popular items.
 4. As an admin, I want to see a list of all our users.

+## About Pet Store eCommerce.

+This is a website dedicated to selling products and services for pets.

+This responsive website is divided into three main elements:
+- Navigation Bar
+- Main Window
+- Footer

+Refer to the description of each element below:

+### Navigation Bar.
+This section of the website contains the following elements
+- Store logo.
+This element works as a "Home" button.
+The user will be redirected to the landing page if the user clicks on this element. *This element should be persistent in all the screen breakpoints.*
+- Main shortcuts.
+These are some of the main actions that a user has access to.
+When displayed in a Tablet breakpoint, these options should be reorganized so all of them can be properly displayed.
+When displayed in a Phone breakpoint, these options should be reorganized in a "hamburger menu" so there is enough room on the screen to display all the elements. *This element should be responsive according to the device that is being used.*
+- Shopping Cart.
+This element works as a link to the user's shopping cart, in other words, this displays the current user's order.
+When there is at least one element in the cart, the image should be updated to display the number of items in the cart. *This element should be persistent in all the screen breakpoints.*